go-vela/site/content/concepts/pipeline/worker/_index.md

 The `worker` component is a part of a [pipeline](/docs/concepts/pipeline/) for Vela.

-This declaration allows you to route you build to a subset of workers within a Vela cluster.
+This declaration allows you to route your build to a subset of workers within a Vela cluster.

 {{% alert color="info" %}}
 Routes can **only** be made by a system administrator.